-Media Release 7 April 2016 Isolated negligence of one farmer does not reflect Colony farming practice Allegations by SAFE that Colony farming causes increased mortality and poor welfare among layer hens is being strongly rejected by the Egg Industry.
-The Egg Producer Federation (EPF) has been working with the Ministry of Primary Industries (MPI) to […]Read More
+Media Release 7 April 2016 Isolated negligence of one farmer does not reflect Colony farming practice Allegations by SAFE that the Colony cage farming system causes increased mortality and poor welfare among layer hens is being strongly rejected by the Egg Industry.
+The Egg Producer Federation (EPF) has been working with the Ministry of Primary […]Read More

 Egg Farming in NZ